Pediatric Orthopedic Surgeons treating Spondylothoracic Dysostosis

 Autosomal Recessive Inheritance

 Autosomal recessive inheritance is the mode of inheritance for Spondylothoracic Dysostosis.
-Most genetic diseases are caused by a gene being mutated, which can be inherited from either parent.
+Most genetic diseases are caused by a gene being mutated and inherited from either parent.
 When a person receives two copies of an atypical gene for the same characteristic, one from each parent, recessive genetic diseases result.
 A person can carry the illness but not exhibit any symptoms if they inherit one normal gene and one disease gene.
 With each pregnancy, there is a 25% chance that two carrier-healthy parents will transfer the mutated gene and result in an afflicted baby.

 Spondylothoracic Dysostosis Symptoms